-The introduction of the traffic light system in May brought in a Green list, Amber list, and updated Red list of countries, with each color meaning different rules for testing and quarantining.
+The introduction of the traffic light system in May brought in a Green list, an Amber list, and an updated Red list of countries, with each color meaning different rules for testing and quarantining.
 Anyone traveling to a green list country is currently required to take one test before departure, and one PCR test on or before day two of arrival in the UK.
 No quarantine is required unless the test is positive, even if the traveler is not yet fully vaccinated.

 This, of course, will change from October 4, with travelers able to visit any country that’s not on the red list, and simpler testing requirements for those who are fully vaccinated – though quarantine will be required from those who are not vaccinated from former green list countries.

 Green list rules

 What do you have to do if you travel to England from a country or territory on the green list?
 You must only have been in or traveled through a green list country or the UK, Ireland, the Channel Islands, or the Isle of Man in the previous 10 days.

 You must follow these rules even if you have been fully vaccinated.
 You can read separate guidance on what you need to do if you are traveling abroad from England.